Miss me? Not really is the short answer. For the long answer read below.

 What’s the use of saying pretty please, listen to me?
 What will I do with it, you selfish pig?
 Once someone tells you truth, instead of acknowledging it, you wave it aside and walk away only to come back to stomp on their hearts later.
 I wish you would vanish into the unknown never to be seen.
 Wait, that’s not completely true.
 In this age of social media I check if you are alive by stalking you online like normal people.

-Let me make it clear from the outset The Sense of an Ending is not a film you watch while munching popcorn.
+Let me make it clear from the outset The Sense of an Ending isn’t a film you watch while munching popcorn.
 It is a very quiet movie and every sound is important.
 It is also not a film you watch with giggly friends (it is not a hangout movie).
 Of course the name is a dead giveaway.
+Spoilers ahead.

 The film flits effortlessly between the past and the present like the book.
 Nothing is spelt out in the film too, and if you can believe me, it is more enigmatic than the book; you have to read between the lines and carefully observe what is unfolding on screen to get the complete picture.

 Jim Broadbent (Prof. Slughorn!) plays the retired Tony Webster.
 He is given a profession here as a camera shop owner unlike the book.
 He does something constructive with his time other than ruminating on the past, and ruining his present by trying to imagine how different scenarios would have played out.
 It’s what we all do from time to time but allowing it to take over your life is foolishness.
 Is that what you want to do with your one precious life?